devedse/STDOUTMissingError/README.md

 Successfully tagged sample2:latest
 ```

-However when I read the `stdout` in my custom Azure DevOps task I see the following output:
+However when I read the `stdout` in my custom Azure DevOps task I see the same output except the 2 lines I added #### in front off:

 ```
 ##### Building sample1 <-- missing